Picking the Best Summer Schedule for Kids | 8 Free Printables

 - 4:00pm – 6:00pm (Block 5): DINNER – Prepare and eat dinner then clean up after dinner.

-- 6:00pm – 8:00pm (Block 6): BEDTIME ROUTINE – Hang out, read, prepare for bedtime.
+- 6:00pm – 8:00pm (Block 6): BEDTIME ROUTINE – Hang out, read, and prepare for bedtime.

-Activity Block Schedules
+Activity Block Schedule

 Another way to do a block schedule is to do the same activity in a certain block every day.

-Master Activity List By Category
+Master Activity List By Category Schedule

 The first block schedule I created is inspired by Modern Minimalism!
-She created a master list of activities and tasks, then grouped them all into categories like help, move, create, etc.
+She created a master list of activities and tasks, and then grouped them all into categories like help, move, create, etc.

 For the daily schedule, kids pick an activity under each category to do during that block of time.

-I often see these kinds of lists for kids to complete before they get screen-time.
+I often see these kinds of lists for kids to complete before they get screen time.
 It ensures they are filling their minds and bodies with good things first.

 The blocks in this schedule can be divided into 1.)
 Wake Up 2. ) Late Morning 3.)
 Afternoon and 4.)
 Evening

-Wake up tasks include everything that has to do with care:
+Wake-up tasks include everything that has to do with care:

 - Personal care such as eating, getting ready, and brushing teeth.